Dan Green

 How does a home buyer’s credit score affect underwriting?

-A home buyer’s credit score is crucial in underwriting, indicating their past credit management and repayment behavior.
+A home buyer’s credit score is crucial in underwriting, as it indicates past credit management and repayment behavior.
 Higher scores typically result in better loan terms and more borrowing options.

 Can underwriting result in loan rejection?